TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store.md

 The new valve should shorten the cycle time and get more of the generated heat into the store.
 In addition, the extra insulation should reduce the number of DHW cycles needed during the day.

 In contrast, the boost shower strategy is already pretty efficient, all things considered.
 There's a 10 minute ramp up (0.28 kWh, COP 0.7), followed by a 10 minute combi shower (0.56 kWh, COP 3) and then 7 minutes reheating the water (0.4 kWh, COP 1.3).
 Overall that's 1.25kWh used, with a COP of 2.
-The new valve should help push that up even higher.
+The new valve should help push that up higher.

-Current cost is 40p at peak rate, or 10p using stored off-peak electricity from our home battery.
+Current cost is 40p per shower at peak rate, or 10p using stored off-peak electricity from our home battery.
 Our old gas combi would use 2.5kWh gas to produce the same amount of heat (assuming 100% efficiency).
 Looking at our old gas bills (with detailed smart meter based usage) confirms that to be about right.
 Would have cost 15p.

 # Coming Up

 Did the new valve and extra insulation make any difference?
 Will the promise of instant hot water be delivered?
-If it does, do we end up using it in that mode or carry on with the boost shower strategy?

-What happens when it gets really cold?
+And, what happens when it gets really cold outside?

-Is the NanoStore worthwhile?
-Does it work well enough to keep it?